In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Spicy Jamaican black bean tostadas with peppers and nectarine slaw

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegan, Diabetes-Friendly, Spicy, <600 Calories
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Mediterranean, Lean & Clean, Vegan, Diabetes-Friendly, No Added Sugar, <600 Calories

 2 Servings, 500 Calories/Serving